+Many challenges faced in the Development Areas also exist in the Rural Area.
 Since VDOT owns and maintains all public roads in Albemarle County, collaboration with VDOT is essential to managing the rural roadway network in a way that serves rural communities effectively.

 While roadway safety is a challenge in the Development Areas, the rural roadways in Albemarle County present a different set of safety issues.
-These challenges include narrow, windy roads with little clear zone or shoulder next to the roadways.
-Vehicular collisions with wildlife is another challenge that may occur more often in the Rural Area than in more urban parts of the county.
+These challenges include narrow, windy roads with little clear zone or shoulder adjacent to the roadways.
+Another challenge that may occur more often in the Rural Area than in more urban parts of the County is vehicular collisions with wildlife.
 Roadways can have a barrier effect on wildlife movement.
 Over the past 20 years, studies have shown that wildlife crossings (overpasses and underpasses) are an effective way to provide connectivity for wildlife, reduce costly collisions, and reduce threats to wildlife biodiversity.

 Finally, Rural Area multimodal transportation needs differ from those in the Development Areas.
 An aging rural population requires some level of transit service to access their basic needs.
-Biking, running, and walking does occur on rural roads for many reasons, often for recreation, exercise, to visit neighbors, or to access resources in crossroad communities.
-Pedestrian safety on narrow roads can be an issue, particularly when roads are improved without those existing uses taken into consideration.
-Planning for transportation needs to consider these valid existing uses.
+Biking and walking on rural roads does occur, often for recreation or exercise rather than to access jobs and other resources.
+These are valid uses of roadways, however, pedestrian safety can be an issue due to limited road widths.
+Planning for transportation still needs to consider these issues.

-Many rural roads are recognized for their scenic qualities.
+Rural roads are often recognized for their scenic qualities.